Basil Spence: Army service

 In 1939, Spence was commissioned as a second lieutenant into the Camouflage Training and Development Centre of the British Army.
 He was initially based at Farnham in Surrey.
 His work included, prior to D-Day, the design of a counterfeit oil terminus at Dover as part of the Operation Fortitude deception plan for the Normandy landings.
 Spence subsequently took part in the D-Day landings in 1944.
 He was demobilised in September 1945, having reached the rank of major and been mentioned in despatches twice.

 Postwar career

 Spence returned to Rowand Anderson & Paul & Partners briefly, before setting up his own practice, Basil Spence & Partners, with Bruce Robertson.
 He was awarded an OBE in 1948 for his work in exhibition design, work which he continued with the Sea and Ships Pavilion for the 1951 Festival of Britain.
 That year he opened a London office, moving there permanently from 1953.
 A second office was opened in 1956 at Canonbury, which became the creative hub of the practice.
 Spence was External Professor of Architecture at the University of Leeds from 1955 to 1957 and from 1958 to 1960 he was the President of the Royal Institute of British Architects.

+Basil Spence & Partners were responsible for the redevelopment and extension of the University of Glasgow's Kelvin Building, which houses its School of Physics and Astronomy.
+The project was carried out in three phases.
+The first, 1947–1952, added a new lecture theatre and housed a synchrotron.
+Teaching laboratories and another lecture theatre were added in the second phase, which was finished in 1959.
+A third phase was completed in 1966 and included a museum to showcase Lord Kelvin's old experimental apparatus.
+Some of this is still on display in the Kelvin Building today, with other items having been moved to form part of an exhibit at the Hunterian Museum and Art Gallery.